 This is essential.
 Parents and caregivers (up to a maximum of one adult per child) are encouraged to sit in on learning sessions so that generalisation and maintenance practice sessions can be conducted outside of therapy hours.
 Families who are consistent in this practice have seen significant progress in their children.
 In the case of children who are clingy, fretful or distracted, the therapist-in-charge may ask the parents/caregivers to sit outside of the classroom until the child settles into the routine(s) of learning.

 One educator is assigned to one child in each session.

 ADMISSION and FEES

-Children who wish to be admitted into the Individual Therapy Programme must first attend a consultation with Wee Care’s Senior Therapist.
+Prior to admission, children must first attend a consultation with Wee Care’s Senior Therapist.
 This will enable the Early Intervention team to identify the child’s specific learning needs and subsequently prepare the appropriate Individual Educational Plan (IEP).